chenxn2020/Demix/README.md

 The training process, validation results, and final test results will be printed and saved in the corresponding log file.
 After training, you can find training logs in ``./wandb``.
 We put the trained model state dicts in ``./output``.

+## Acknowledgment

+The repository benefits greatly from [NeuralKG](https://github.com/zjukg/NeuralKG).
+Thanks a lot for their excellent work.

 ## Citation
 Please cite our paper if you use our model in your work:
 ```latex